quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Loss Detection {#pto-loss}

-Delivery or loss of packets in flight is established when an acknowledgement is received that newly acknowledges one or more packets.
-An endpoint might receive an acknowledgement after multiple consecutive PTO periods.
+Delivery or loss of packets in flight is established when an ACK frame is received that newly acknowledges one or more packets.

 A PTO timer expiration event does not indicate packet loss and MUST NOT cause prior unacknowledged packets to be marked as lost.
 After a PTO timer has